Difference Between SNAP and WIC Programs

 - A WIC card, similar to a debit or credit card, to purchase food at authorized WIC grocery stores

-SNAP, on the other hand, is more generalized for low-income families.
+SNAP is designed to help all low-income households, regardless of age or family status, by providing funds for purchasing groceries each month.
 Previously known as the food stamps program, it grants a monthly dollar amount on a preloaded Electronic Benefits Transfer (EBT) card for the purchase of food.
 This monthly amount is predetermined by the total income of the recipient household.

 As they are two separate programs, receiving benefits from one program does not bar you from receiving benefits from the other, provided that your household meets eligibility requirements.